alexmlee/legends-card-viewer/README.md

  - Netlify - although not present in the code base, Netlify is the deployment utility/platform in use

+## Notes

+- Viewports: The site supports a mobile viewport up to 990px, and then it switches to a desktop design.

 ## Next Steps

 ### Code/Design Improvements
+- clean up useEffects used in fetching data and infinite scroll
 - unit testing
 - accessibility and performance auditing
-- clean up useEffects used in fetching data and infinite scroll
 - improved styling on buttons and other features
 - flesh out theming and use 3rd, 4th, 5th colors
 - error handling, rate limiting in the data fetching
-- clean up / test Social sharing functionality
+- clean up / test Social/metadata functionality
+- catch 'search' event from search input being cleared, and retrigger search

 ### Functionality